rwynn/monstache-site/src/config.md

 	Whether or not to sync the original change event in addition to the one looked up in with-namespace.
 	By default the original change is ignored and only the document from with-namespace is synced.

+	#### max-depth

+	bool (default 0)

+    If max-depth is greater than 0 then the relationship will only fire if the number of relationships between this relate and the originating event is less than or equal to the value given.
+By default monstache will continue following relationships until none are left.

 ## relate-buffer

 int (default `1000`)